CS3398-Vorgon-Sheldon/CS3398-Vorgon-F2019/README.md

 ## Status
 Polish has been added to our game's code and foundation.
 More features have been added on to improve the game.
 Improvements are to be made by ironing out any issues that arise and to continue adding new content.

-* Miguel - Next step would be to implement random objects that could help or hurt the player.
+* Miguel - Next step would be to add more color to the game.

 * Hugo - Redoing the "Client" Classes to function properly as it serves a key feature of the primary core loop.